techBeck03/dcsevt-march2021/steps/README.md

   endpoint  = "intersight.com"
 }
 ```
 Variables for the API key and API secret should already be created in Terraform Cloud.
-Ensure that any variable in the configuration files that does not have a default is also created in Terraform Cloud.

 Execute `terraform init` and notice the request to transfer your state remotely.
 Answer yes.
 From this point forward, Terraform Cloud executes your desired state and manages your state file.
+Commands you type at your local console are executed by Terraform Cloud.

 **Remove your local state file** as state is now managed by Terraform Cloud.
 The presence of the local state file will interfere with any attempts to update your configuration locally.